adiredri/adiredri/README.md

 # Hey!
 Nice to see you. <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">
-I'm Adir Edri from Israel, a self-learner of data analyst
+I'm Adir Edri from Israel, a self-learner of data analyst.

 ## Skills and Experience